Discover all the tax services we offer

 As far as your property back in the States, you could rent it out, let your family live in it, or even leave it vacant.
 You’ll want to keep accurate records of your home in your host country, also, since that can go a long way in helping prove you are integrated into the foreign society.

-Before deciding which test you’ll use to qualify for the FEIE, it’s important to fully understand the difference between the bona fide residence and the physical presence test.
+Before deciding which test you’ll use to qualify for the FEIE, it’s important to fully understand the difference between the Bona Fide Residence Test and the Physical Presence Test.

 Often, your specific situation will determine which test is the best option for qualifying for the FEIE.
 For instance, if you are on a foreign assignment with a specified end date (but for at least 330 full days), you’ll likely need to use the physical presence test.